-Students must complete the following course prerequisites with a grade of C or better to be considered for admission to the PA program.
-Earned Advanced Placement exam scores of 4 or 5 may substitute for prerequisite courses.
-Scores less than 4 are not acceptable.
-Appropriate earned AP scores may replace no more than two prerequisite courses.
-Applicants should submit copies of exam scores to PAadmissions@butler. edu.
+Students must complete the following course prerequisites with no grade of C- or lower to be considered for admission to the PA program.
+(Accreditation Standards A3.15b, d) Earned Advanced Placement exam scores of 4 or 5 or International Baccalaureate exam scores of 5 to 7 may substitute for prerequisite courses.
+Appropriately earned AP or IB scores may replace no more than two prerequisite courses.
+Applicants should submit copies of exam scores with applications to PAadmission@butler.edu.

-Chemistry
+- Chemistry

-- Inorganic (general) with lab (2 semesters)
+- o Inorganic (general) with lab (2 courses)

-- Organic with lab (1 semester)
+- o Organic with lab (1 course)

-- Additional chemistry course at or above 300 level (1 semester)
+- o Additional chemistry course at or above the 300 level (1 course)

-Biology
+- Biology

-Any biology-related course at or above 200

-level (5 semesters).
-Examples might include

-but are not limited to anatomy, physiology,

-kinesiology, genetics, microbiology,

-immunology, physics, bioengineering,

-biomedical science, exercise science,

-neuroscience, zoology, and nutrition.
+- Any biology-related course at or above the 200 level (5 courses).
+Examples might include but are not limited to anatomy, physiology, kinesiology, genetics, microbiology, immunology, physics, bioengineering, biomedical science, exercise science, neuroscience, zoology, and nutrition.

-Statistics/Biostatistics
+- Statistics/Biostatistics

-• Any course (1 semester)
+- o Any course (1 course)

-Social Sciences
+- Social Sciences

-Psychology or sociology courses or combination (2 semesters)
+- o Any combination of psychology or sociology courses (2 courses)

-For information about transfer credits and course equivalencies, contact the PA program at PAadmissions@butler.edu.
+For information about prerequisite fulfillment, course equivalencies, and unofficial transcript reviews, send inquiries to PAadmission@butler.edu.